makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "You're picking, love."

-Sélène jolted to awareness, realizing she had totally zoned out.
-She pinned her ears back, massaging the fur on her wrist in an attempt to cover the frayed patch where she'd been digging with her claws, trying to root out a bump she'd thought she felt on her skin.
+Sélène jolted to awareness, realizing just how much she had zoned out.
+She pinned her ears back, massaging the fur on her wrist in an attempt to cover the frayed patch where she'd been digging with her claws, trying to root out a bump she'd thought she felt under her skin.
 "Uh, sorry, Aiden.
 Are you okay?"

 The fox smiled and turned off the engine, pulling the parking break up with a series of sharp, satisfying clicks.
 He looked exhausted "I'm alright.
 Work was...it was a long day.
 Eight appointments, two meetings, no lunch.
 I'm starving, can we get inside and whip something up?"
 His expression of excitement was transparently false.